Bankrupt by AI

 There are two ways to go bankrupt with AI.

-Companies fail at both ends of the scale: some bet the balance sheet on automation that isn’t ready, others sit still until the market reprices what they do.
-We track both failure patterns, measure how overheated the market is, and publish strategies that survive contact with reality.
+Some companies bet the balance sheet on automation that isn’t ready.
+Others sit still until the market quietly reprices everything they do.
+Both go broke — just from opposite ends of the same scale.
+We track both patterns, measure how overheated the market is, and publish the moves that survive contact with reality.

 No dunking, no doom.
-We analyze patterns, not people — and every case ends with what would have worked instead.
+We analyze patterns, not people — and every case closes with the move that would’ve worked instead.

 InsuranceLogisticsB2B softwareEngineering servicesRetail bankingHealthcare administrationLegal servicesManufacturingE-commercePublic sector